newfundcap/ddvc-hackathon-2025/README.md

 - **Company Name:** Akute Health
   **Founders:** Shared Agarwal
+ --> Should be ranked low, if the search is made for Brain Health Startups, as this is EHR startup
 - **Company Name:** Humanaut Health
   **Founders:** Paul Paginate, Tony Cheng, Jim Donnelly